sc0v0ne/LearnAI/time_series/time_series_tips.md

 - Do not shuffle train/test datasets

-- Convert dataset to 3D supervised shape [samples, ntimesteps n_feature]
+- Convert dataset to 3D supervised shape [samples, ntimesteps, n_feature]

 - Reframe the problem as supervised learning problem with (X, y) datasets